Knute Rockne

 Rockne is regarded as one of the greatest coaches in college football history.
 His biography at the College Football Hall of Fame, where he was inducted in 1951, identifies him as "without question, American football's most-renowned coach".
 Rockne helped to popularize the forward pass and made the Notre Dame Fighting Irish a major factor in college football.

 In 1931, at the age of 43, Rockne died in a plane crash.

 Early life

-Knute Rockne was born Knut Larsen Rokne, in Voss, Norway, to smith and wagonmaker Lars Knutson Rokne (1858–1912) and his wife, Martha Pedersdatter Gjermo (1859–1944).
-He emigrated to Chicago with his parents when he was five years old.
+Knut Larsen Rokne was born in Voss, Norway, to smith and wagonmaker Lars Knutson Rokne (1858–1912) and his wife, Martha Pedersdatter Gjermo (1859–1944).
+He immigrated to the US with his parents when he was five years old.
 He grew up in the Logan Square area of Chicago, on the northwest side of the city.
-Rockne learned to play football in his neighborhood and later played end in a local group called the Logan Square Tigers.
-He attended Lorenz Brentano elementary school, and North West Division High School in Chicago where he played football and ran track.
+Rockne learned to play football in his neighborhood and later played end in a local group the Logan Square Tigers.
+He attended Lorenz Brentano elementary school and North West Division High School in Chicago where he played football and ran track.